An Improved Upper Bound on the Threshold Bias of the Oriented-cycle Game: Safe Digraphs

 \section{Safe Digraphs}

 We outline the key elements of the strategy for OBreaker proposed in \cite{CLEMENS201721} to motivate our approach.
 Their strategy relies on two types of digraph structures: UDBs and $\alpha$-structures.
-We shortly define $\alpha$-structures formally but describe their key properties now.
+We define $\alpha$-structures formally below but describe their key properties now.
 An $\alpha$-structure cannot be made cyclic with the addition of a single arc.
 Given an $\alpha$-structure $H$ and an available arc $e \in \mathcal{A}(H)$, there exists a set of available arcs $F$ for which $(H + e) \cup F$ is also an $\alpha$-structure.
 The \textit{rank} of an $\alpha$-structure provides an upper bound on the number of additional arcs required to create the new $\alpha$-structure.

-At a high level, OBreaker maintains that the digraph $D$ consists of a UDB $(A,B)$ where both $D[V\setminus B]$ and $D[V\setminus A]$ are $\alpha$-structures such that each arc in $D$ starts in $A$ or ends in $B$.
-Let us call a digraph having these properties a \textit{safe} digraph (we provide a formal definition later).
-By maintaining that $(A,B)$ is a UDB, OBreaker prevents OMaker from closing a cycle \textit{across} $A$ and $B$ so that that any potential cycle must lie entirely within $D[V\setminus B]$ or $D[V\setminus A]$.
+At a high level, OBreaker maintains that the digraph $D$ contains a UDB $(A,B)$ where both $D[V\setminus B]$ and $D[V\setminus A]$ are $\alpha$-structures such that each arc in $D$ starts in $A$ or ends in $B$.
+Let us call a digraph having these properties a \textit{safe} digraph; we provide a formal definition later and refer the reader to \cref{pic:safe} for an illustration.
+By maintaining that $D$ is safe, any new edge OMaker directs must lie entirely within $V\setminus A$ or $V \setminus B$.
 However, since OBreaker maintains that $D[V\setminus B]$ and $D[V\setminus A]$ are $\alpha$-structures, OMaker can never close a cycle on their turn.
 As we will see shortly, the number of edges OBreaker must direct to recover the safety of the digraph depends on the sizes of $A$ and $B$, and the ranks of the $\alpha$-structures $D[V\setminus B]$ and $D[V\setminus A]$.

 The strategy for OBreaker in \cite{CLEMENS201721} consists of three stages.
 In all three stages, OBreaker maintains that the digraph is safe.
 Let $(A,B)$ denote the UDB maintained by OBreaker which witnesses that the digraph $D$ is safe.
 Let $k$ denote the rank of the $\alpha$-structure $D[V\setminus B]$ and $\ell$ denote the rank of the $\alpha$-structure $D[V\setminus A]$.
 We denote